All applications must be submitted online and in English. We will not accept applications or related materials via email, postal mail, or in person.

 2. Contact information for three recommenders (at least one academic and one professional), none of whom may be current Metropolitan Museum of Art staff.
 Once you have submitted your recommenders' names, titles, and email addresses, they will automatically be emailed instructions for uploading their letters online.
 Please note that each letter must include the recommender's complete title and contact information.
 We encourage recommenders to submit letters in English.

-The deadline for all applications materials, including letters of recommendation, is November 1, 2013, at 5:00 p.m.
+The deadline for all applications materials, including letters of recommendation, is November 7, 2014, at 5:00 p.m.
 (EDT).
-We will not accept applications after this deadline.

 If you have any questions about the application process, please contact us.